Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) |Updated On March 4, 2020

 - He will then remove your diseased liver and place the donor’s liver in your body, and connect the bile ducts and blood vessels.

 That is how the liver transplant procedure works.
-The liver in your body and that in the liver transplant donor’s body will quickly regenerate within a few months to its full volume.
+The liver is your body and that in the liver transplant donor’s body will quickly regenerate within a few months to its full volume.

-The success rate of Liver Transplant in India
+What is the success rate of Liver Transplant in India?

 In India, the success rate of Liver transplant has been 90%.
 But like any other transplant, liver transplant has its very own risks and complication.